Chautauqua Institution, Chautauqua NY: Feed Your Head

 Who Comes to Chautauqua?

-Though there are a couple of Visitor’s Centers, if you’re unfamiliar with Chautauqua, go first to Main Gate Welcome Center at 1 Massey Ave, which is accessible without a Gate Pass.
+Though there are a couple of Visitor’s Centers, if you’re unfamiliar with Chautauqua, go first to the Main Gate Welcome Center at 1 Massey Ave, which is accessible without a Gate Pass.

-There are three components to get the most out of a stay here: 1) on-site lodging, 2) Gate Passes (required to get inside the compound), and 3) parking pass for those who arrive by car.
+There are three components to get the most out of a stay here: 1) on-site lodging, 2) Gate Passes (required to get inside the compound), and 3) parking passes for those who arrive by car.

 Funky private home with mural on Chautauqua Institution campus NY